Sphereon-Opensource/web-wallet/packages/agent/README.md

   responsible for issuance and optional storage of Verifiable Credentials.
 Creating DIDs from the REST API is disabled on this agent.
 Resolution of DIDs will use external resolution, meaning any did:web will be resolved to the actual https endpoint.
-- The **Customer Agent**: This agent running on port 5001 by default, is responsible for creating DIDs for customers, and can also verify Verifiable
+- The **Verifier Agent**: This agent running on port 5001 by default, it can verify Verifiable Credentials.
-  Credentials.
 It has no access to the database of the issuer.
 Creating Verifiable Credentials is disabled on this agent, but verifying them is enabled.
 The DIDs will be resolved in hybrid mode, meaning the agent will first look whether the DID is managed by the agent and then generate a DID resolution result from the database.
 If not managed by